Premier League line-ups: Every expected XI this weekend

 When is the Fantasy Premier League deadline for transfers?

-Line-ups for the first game of the weekend, the Merseyside derby, where Liverpool host rivals Everton, will drop 15 minutes later.
+Line-ups for the first game of the weekend, Brentford vs Manchester United, will drop 15 minutes later.

 The best features, fun and footballing quizzes, straight to your inbox every week.